DarKovPl/troj-scraper/README.md

 2. [Technologies](#technologies)
 ## General Info
 ***
 Application for collecting data about local estate market.
-Main feature is that if one module is replaced the app is able to collect data from different site.
+The main feature is that if one module is replaced, the app is able to collect data from another site.
 ## Screenshot
 ![Python](https://duythanhcse.files.wordpress.com/2021/01/python.png)
 ![BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/10.1.jpg)